dashframework/dashing/sass/modules/navigation/README.md

 ## Auto-color
 App menus within Dashing come with an auto-color feature that allow you to simply define a background color for your menu and forget about the rest.
 Based on your menu color, Dashing will auto-magically determine which text color will be most readable and apply it to your app-context and app-navigation elements.

-> To change the background color for your App Menu, just alter the `$menu-color` variable in your app stylesheet.
+> To change the background color for your App Menu, just alter the `$menu-color` variable in your theme file.

 ## App Menu Structure